mistifyio/mistify-agent-image/README.md

 CreateSnapshot creates a snapshot of a zfs dataset.

     Request params:
-    id        string : Req : Id of the zfs dataset to snapshot dest      string : Req : Name of the snapshot recursive bool   :     : Recursively create snapshots of descendents
+    id        string : Req : ID of the zfs dataset to snapshot dest      string : Req : Name of the snapshot recursive bool   :     : Recursively create snapshots of descendents